tommy-ca/tardis-machine/README.md

 - For Kinesis: Confirm `--kinesis-region` and stream name are correct; ensure IAM permissions allow `PutRecords` on the specified stream.
 - For Kinesis: Review batching knobs regularly: `--kinesis-max-batch-size` should stay below Kinesis `PutRecords` limits (500 records), and `--kinesis-max-batch-delay-ms` must align with downstream latency budgets.
 - For NATS: Ensure `--nats-servers` points to healthy NATS servers and subjects are appropriately configured for your routing needs.
+- For Silver Kafka: Verify `--kafka-silver-brokers` reflects the current cluster endpoints; apply same broker maintenance as Bronze layer.
+- For Silver Kafka: Confirm `--kafka-silver-acks` and `--kafka-silver-idempotent` match broker durability targets.
+- For Silver Kafka: Review batching knobs regularly: `--kafka-silver-max-batch-size` and `--kafka-silver-max-batch-delay-ms` should align with throughput requirements.
+- For Silver RabbitMQ: Ensure `--rabbitmq-silver-url` points to a healthy RabbitMQ cluster and `--rabbitmq-silver-exchange` exists or can be auto-created.
+- For Silver Kinesis: Confirm `--kinesis-silver-region` and stream name are correct; ensure IAM permissions allow `PutRecords` on the specified stream.
+- For Silver Kinesis: Review batching knobs regularly: `--kinesis-silver-max-batch-size` should stay below Kinesis `PutRecords` limits (500 records).
+- For Silver NATS: Ensure `--nats-silver-servers` points to healthy NATS servers and subjects are appropriately configured.
-- Confirm header contracts after schema updates by consuming a sample message and validating Buf-decoded payloads alongside the emitted `payloadCase` and `meta.*` headers.
+- Confirm header contracts after schema updates by consuming a sample message and validating Buf-decoded payloads alongside the emitted `recordType` and `dataType` headers for Silver layer.
 - Track retries via application logs; repeated send attempt warnings indicate sustained pressure and should trigger broker-side health checks.
 - Re-run `npm run buf:generate` and rebuild whenever `schemas/proto` changes to keep binary payloads matching the deployed Buf schema version.